yaronf/I-D/STAR/draft-ietf-acme-star.md

 {: #dependability}

-When using authenticated POST-as-GET, the HTTPS endpoint from where the STAR cert is fetched can't be easily replicated by an on-path HTTP cache.
+When using authenticated POST-as-GET, the HTTPS endpoint from where the STAR certificate is fetched can't be easily replicated by an on-path HTTP cache.
 Reducing the caching properties of the protocol makes STAR clients increasingly dependant on the ACME server availability.
 This might be problematic given the relatively high rate of client-server interactions in a STAR ecosystem.
 Clients and servers should consider using the mechanism described in